ALanMAttano/Blender_4_Rhino/README.md

 * Select the mesh that you want to edit in Blender.
 * Left-click on this custom Blender button ("A Blender 4 Rhino")
 * Open Blender
-* Under View3D, goto Add > Mesh > New Rhino Object, will load the mesh file
+* Under View3D, goto Add > Mesh > New Rhino Object: will load the mesh file
 * After editing the mesh
 * To export goto Add > Mesh > Save Rhino Object, to export the file back
 * Inside Rhino, delete the file